 Live the Life You Love - The First Step

-I sat in a comfortable chair under the shade of a Royal Poinciana.
-Closed my eyes, breathed deeply, connecting to a higher force, the Spirit within me and around me, the one I call God.
+I sat in a comfortable chair under the shade of a Royal Poinciana, closed my eyes, breathed deeply, connecting to a higher force - the Spirit within me and around me, the one I call God (perhaps you call this divine force something else).
 I imagined how I wanted my life to be.
-I imagined it in all the detail right down to the daily sensory experience.
+I imagined my life in all the detail, right down to the daily sensory experience.

-When I ask people about what they want, they’ll usually say, “I want a good career”, or “I want to be in a loving relationship”, or "I want to be a mother", or "I want to travel", or “I want to earn a six-figure income.”
+When I ask people about what they want, they usually say, “I want a good career”, or “I want to be in a loving relationship”, or "I want to be a mother", or "I want to travel", or “I want to earn a six or seven figure income.”

-This process I’m sharing with you today is going to take you deeper than that.
+This process I'm sharing with you today is going to take you deeper than that.
 What do you really want to experience daily at the sensory level?
-What and who do you want to see and hear.
-What about your other senses … what will you ideally like to taste, touch and smell?
+What and who do you want to see and hear?
+What about your other senses … what would you ideally like to taste, touch and smell?

 Dig even deeper and ask yourself why you want that.
-Doing this contemplative work, helps you get clarity, it takes you past what society has conditioned you to think you want.
-It helps you get clear and start imagining what a life you love looks like.
+Doing this contemplative work helps you get clarity; it takes you past what society has conditioned you to think you want.
+It helps you start imagining what a life you love looks like.

-Next do the following exercise - which I have used and adapted slightly and used with permission from Barbara Sher, Author of Wishcraft …
+Next, do the following exercise - which I have adapted slightly and used with permission from Barbara Sher, Author of Wishcraft …

 Write Your Future Story